 Why do bruises appear on children?
 Read on to learn about bruising in children and how to treat a bruise that appears on your child.

+A bruise is a small collection of blood beneath the skin.
 Most bruises develop when a blow breaks blood vessels near the skin's surface, allowing a small amount of blood to leak into the tissues under your skin.
 The trapped blood may cause a bruise that looks like a black-and-blue mark that changes colour as it heals.

 Bruising may occur after a fall, collision with a hard surface, or upon impact with a blunt object.